Michigan Food Safety Certification

 A certified manager will not be required for the following:

 1. Low risk establishments as defined in the current “MDA Risk-Based Evaluation Schedule”.
-Low risk establishments are defined as establishments that meet
+Low risk establishments are defined as establishments that meet the following description:

 - Serve or sell only raw or pre-packaged, non-potentially hazardous foods (non time/temperature control for safety (TCS) foods).